 There are some simple steps you can take to keep your parents safely on the road as long as possible, such as encouraging them to take a refresher driving course or see a low-vision specialist.
 And to ease the transition when it’s time to park the car for good, a growing number of communities are developing alternative transportation options for seniors.

-For more on this sensitive subject, read Helping Your Parents Stay on the Road as Long as Possible, How to Approach With Concerns About Their Driving, and Life Without a Car.
+For more on this sensitive subject, read Helping Your Parents Stay on the Road as Long as Possible and How to Approach With Concerns About Their Driving.

 If you’re worried about your parents’ health and safety, be direct about your concerns.
 If you approach them with information and support and without accusation or judgment, they’ll probably appreciate your concern — whether they accept your advice or not.